pmdscully/thailand_province_border_adjacency/readme.md

     `[p.data['PROV_NAMT'] for p in neighbours]`.

-**I use Thai language (UTF-8), how to do perform a lookup?** You can, but currently the module dictionary mapping is only English language :'(.
+**I use Thai language (UTF-8), how to perform a lookup?** You can, but currently the module dictionary mapping is only English language :'(.
 The fastest solution is translate the province name from Thai into English, then perform the lookup.
 Using the module code you can do this:

 ```python
 # Import the module: